10 Indoor Toddler Activities in Columbus, GA

 4. MyGym Columbus

-Parents who are looking for a more structured activity might want to try out a toddler class at My Gym Columbus.
-The Waddlers class for 14- to 22-month-olds provides one hour of indoor tumbling and jumping.
+Parents who are looking for a more structured activity might want to try out a class at My Gym Columbus.
+The classes start at age 4 months and continue to age 3 from Parent and Me classes and continue with Ninja Training and Gymnastics from age 3-10 years.
+Each Class provides one hour of indoor tumbling and jumping.
 Try a class absolutely free.
 Unstructured Practice and Play sessions are available each week for children (all ages) enrolled in a class.
+Call for enrollment information.

 5. Peachtree Mall